 You can record movies at full HD quality with this camera, and Olympus’ designers gave the TG4 a dedicated movie recording button to simplify the process of recording videos.

 Unlike many small point and shoot type cameras, the Olympus Stylus Tough TG4 has an excellent battery life.
 Olympus estimates this camera can shoot 380 photos per charge, and real world testing showed that this number is pretty accurate … unlike many cameras, where manufacturers routinely inflate the estimated battery lifespan.

-Because of the strong battery life, the built-in WiFi connectivity in the TG4 is useful, allowing you to share photos through the Olympus app on your mobile device.
+Because of the strong battery life, the built-in WiFi connectivity in the TG4 is useful, allowing you to share photos through the Olympus TG-4 app on your mobile device.
 Even with the high capacity battery with this camera, constant use of the GPS and WiFi connectivity will cut your battery life quite a bit.

-The Olympus Stylus Tough TG4 represents a significant step up from past Stylus Tough models in terms of tough features, image resolution, and design.
+We put this Olympus Tough TG-4 review together to show you exactly what this model has to offer and simply put the Olympus Stylus Tough TG4 represents a significant step up from past Stylus Tough models in terms of tough features, image resolution, and design.
 It offers helpful wireless features, including built-in GPS and WiFi.
 And its strong battery life helps to make those wireless features actually useful, as you won’t exhaust the battery trying to send a few pictures using WiFi.
 But this model’s image quality is more like you’d expect to find in one of the best digital cameras under $200, meaning you’re paying a premium to have the waterproof and tough capabilities in the TG4.
 As long as you need a tough camera that’ll survive the harsh conditions in which you’re using it, and you don’t need to make large prints, the TG4 will work well for you.